itom-project/itom-project.github.io/mainsite_hidden/source/index.rst

 News
 -----

+* 2014-12-09: The plugin **SuperlumBS** for broadsweepers from Superlum is online now.
 * 2014-11-20: The sources for the plugins **NewportSMC100** (Newport Stepper Motion Controller) and **LibModBus** (data transfer via ModBus - recently TCP only) are online.
 For more information see :ref:`plugins <sec-plugins>`.
 * 2014-11-10: The sources for the plugins **PI_GCS2** (Physik Instrumente General Command Set 2), **AndorSDK3** (Andor cameras with SDK3 support) and **AVTVimba** (Allied Vision cameras, Vimba interface) are now online (https://bitbucket.org/itom/plugins)
 * 2014-11-06: **itom** is used by many people around the world.
 The new page :ref:`collaboration <sec-collaboration>` has been added to see who helped to improve **itom**, to fix bugs or to add plugins.